jamiehannaford/statement-parser/README.md

 # SEC statement parser

-This tool allows you to extract all of the non-operating, hidden and non-recurrings costs in a 10-K filing to get a picture of company's true [Core Earnings]([Core Earnings](https://www.investopedia.com/terms/c/coreearnings.asp).
+This tool allows you to extract all of the non-operating, hidden and non-recurrings costs in a 10-K filing to get a true picture of company's [Core Earnings](https://www.investopedia.com/terms/c/coreearnings.asp).

-Very often companies will hide these expenses into operating line items and footnotes, which ends up distorting key metrics like net income.
+Very often companies will hide these expenses in operating line items and footnotes, which ends up distorting key metrics like Net Income.
 This tool searches through all areas of a 10-K filing, including the footnotes, and removes these costs.
 To do this, the program will download the filing directly from the SEC, parse its XBRL instance and schema files, and then output a categorised list of expenses that should be excluded from Core Earnings.

 ## Why?

-There are two main reasons why Core Earnings are important.
+There are two main reasons why analysing Core Earnings is important.

 - *Value investing*.
 Core Earnings allow investors to ascertain the profitability of the underlying business, which is one of the key factors when deciding to invest in a given security.